virgesmith/inexmo/README.md

     ...
 ```

+This is also useful for compound (optional and union) types when you want to access them as a generic python object
+rather than via the default mapping - which uses the `std::optional` and `std::variant` templates.

 ## TODO

+- [ ] default arguments, kwargs and pos-only/kw-only args?
+- [ ] return value policy
 - [ ] customisable location of modules (default seems to work ok)?
 - [ ] control over header file order
 - [ ] are modules consistently rebuilding (only) when signature/code/compiler setting change?